Our Ethics - and what we ask of our Clients

 Most organic food (and indeed non-organic food) is grown locally - we are lucky with our climate and can boast a wide range of delicious summer fruits.
 We have more than enough diversity of foods available locally, at all seasons, for you to be able to avoid buying something that has travelled thousands of kilometres to be here - but it's worth checking for the origins of fruit and veg in the shops just to be on the safe side.

 South Africa is a dry country, and as in many parts of the world, urbanisation is putting ever more demands on our municipal water supplies.
-We have a grey water system that means the water you shower with goes to water our garden (which itself is planted with "water-wise" largely indigenous plants).
-So if you're going somewhere else afterwards, stock up on showers here - seriously though, a shower can be better a little later in the day rather than early, as this ensures you a more a naturally heated solar shower than first thing in the morning (after a cold and sun-less night).
+The recent crisis in Cape Town means showers are not allowed to be more than 90 seconds per day, although some people have a quick wash on alternate days to allow a longer one when they do have.
+A shower can be better a little later in the day rather than early, as this ensures you a more a naturally heated solar shower than first thing in the morning (after a cold and sun-less night).

-Please make use of our laundry facility (using eco-friendly washing methods and a water-saving machine), but, even better if you have the time and the changes of clothes to manage, why not wait until you have a full load!
+Please make use of our laundry facility (using eco-friendly washing methods and a water-saving machine, and recycling the grey water), but, even better if you have the time and the changes of clothes to manage, why not wait until you have a full load!